aaronzi/basyx-wiki/docs/source/content/user_documentation/basyx_components/web_ui/index.md

 ```

 The AAS Web UI can be downloaded from [Docker Hub](https://hub.docker.com/r/eclipsebasyx/aas-gui) as off-the-shelf component.
-Yuo can pull it by executing the following command:
+You can pull it by executing the following command:

 ```bash
 docker pull eclipsebasyx/aas-gui